Leadville, Colorado: Historic sites and districts

-Culture and sport
+The Evergreen Cemetery was the first cemetery in Leadville, established on November 1, 1879.

+The town's first library was built in 1904.

+A federal building was built in 1905 on Harrison Avenue and 8th Street.
+It served as the town post office until 1973.

+Events

 Boom Days, held on the first full weekend of August, is a tribute to the city's mining past.
 The event has been honored by Congress as a Local Legacy Event.
 The festivities held over three days include mining competitions and burro racing, motorcycle games, a rod and gun show, live music, a craft fair and parade.
 The annual skijoring event and Crystal Carnival take place in March.
 This is a horse-drawn skiing for the family since the 1960s.
 The town has frequent, sometimes small parades held in the downtown area, such as the quirky St Patrick's Day Practice Parade.

-The Leadville Trail 100, an ultramarathon, takes place each August on an out-and-back course on trails around Turquoise Lake, over Hagerman Pass, the Colorado Trail, through Twin Lakes, across the Arkansas River, up and over Hope Pass, to the ghost town of Winfield.
-It then returns along the same course.
+The Leadville Trail 100, an ultramarathon, takes place each August since 1983 on an out-and-back course on trails around Turquoise Lake, over Hagerman Pass, the Colorado Trail, through Twin Lakes, across the Arkansas River, up and over Hope Pass, to the ghost town of Winfield.